-Job satisfaction among respondents at worksites in India does not significantly differ from the job satisfaction of respondents in the "old-developed" countries, such as Japan and the United States, or the other "young-developing" countries, such as Brazil and China (see page 34).
+Job satisfaction among respondents at worksites in China does not significantly differ from the job satisfaction of respondents in the "old-developed" countries, such as Japan and the United States, or the other "young-developing" countries, such as Brazil and India (see page 35).

-Among respondents working at sites in India, 88.3% are moderately to strongly satisfied with their relationships with their subordinates.
-By contrast, three-fourths (78.8%) are moderately to strongly satisfied with the relationships with their peer/coworkers, while fewer than three in five (57.9%) are moderately to strongly satisfied with relationships with their supervisors.
-Half (52.0%) report being moderately to strongly satisfied with opportunities for training and development.
-However, slightly more than one-third (37.1%) are moderately to strongly satisfied with benefits that promote health, wellness, and psychological wellbeing (see page 33).
+Among respondents working at sites in China, 85.2% are moderately to strongly satisfied with their relationships with their subordinates.
+By contrast, three-fourths (76.5%) are moderately to strongly satisfied with relationships with their peer/co-workers, while two-thirds (62.9%) are moderately to strongly satisfied with relationships with their supervisors.
+Half (51.2%) report being moderately to strongly satisfied with the sense of accomplishment they get from work.
+However, only one-third (33.0%) are moderately to strongly satisfied with benefits that promote health, wellness, and psychological wellbeing (see page 34).